 A classic mistake is to assume that every resource works at 100% capacity, a far-reachable goal even for the most project-oriented organizations.
-In fact, working over 40 hours/week has been proven by many scientific journals to increase the risk of cardiovascular diseases, depression, and eating disorders.
+Working over 40 hours/week has been proven by many scientific journals to increase the risk of cardiovascular diseases, depression, and eating disorders.
 So use some common sense and account for 70-80% efficiency for realistic or “human” results.

 Regarding estimating, take advantage of the historical data from your previous projects, such as the budget, costs, and complexity implied.
 This works well for projects similar in structure and with an experienced team, yet not advisable due to its low level of accuracy.

-For something more precise, use the three-point estimation method that takes into account the activity durations in relation to their outcome of completion:
+For something more precise, use the three-point estimation method that takes into account the activity durations of their outcome of completion:

 - Most likely (M) – Based on the current activity attributes and resource constraints